 Variable–data printing (VDP) may sound like a statistical term, but is a form of digital printing where text, graphics and images are varied from one printed unit to the next.
 In other words, you can print 24 sets of 100 membership cards with different names, IDs and images without stopping your printing to change the artwork.
 This is automatically done by referencing a database or external file that has all the varied elements.
 This form of printing is also known as variable–information printing (VIP) or variable imaging (VI).

-How Do I Use It Though?
+How Do I Use It In My Business?

 The most common method for setting up an artwork for variable data printing is to use specialised software (and plugins).
 This includes software such as Adobe InDesign, to combine the static and variable elements into print files.
 This produces a PDF/VT, PostScript or PPML file that can be sent directly to the digital printer to start the process.